Hip replacement FAQ

 Most hip replacements are performed under spinal anesthesia with sedation.
 This allows you to breathe on your own and typically results in less post-operative nausea.
 You will be comfortably asleep during the procedure.

 Yes.
-Pathway coordinates care for patients traveling from across Canada, including Ontario, Alberta, and British Columbia.
-We arrange accommodations, airport transfers, and post-operative follow-up.
+Pathway treats patients traveling from across Canada, including Ontario, Alberta, and British Columbia, and coordinates accommodations, airport transfers, and post-operative follow-up around their surgical care.

 No referral is required.
 You can book a consultation directly.
 Having recent hip X-rays or MRI is helpful but not mandatory—we can arrange imaging if needed.